MobilityData/GTFS_Schedule_Best-Practices/index.md

 * Improve end-user customer experience in public transportation apps
 * Make it easier for software developers to deploy and scale applications, products, and services
 * Facilitate the use of GTFS in various application categories (beyond its original focus on trip planning)

-<h3 id="linking">Linking to This Document</h3>

-Please link here in order to provide feed producers with guidance for correct formation of GTFS data.
-If your GTFS-consuming application involves particular requirements or recommendations for GTFS data practices, it is recommended to publish a document with those requirements or recommendations to supplement these common best practices.

 <h3 id="amend">How to propose or amend published GTFS Best Practices</h3>